MichaelCurrin/coding-blog/_posts/2019-10-15-static-site-cms-tools.md

 Basic steps to get this working locally:

-1. Add the gem to your Gemfile.
+1. Add the gem to your Gemfile under `:jekyll_plugins`.
 2. Install gems.
-3. Serve Jekyll.
+3. Start Jekyll server.
-4. Go to `/admin/` URL.
-This always from the root, so ignore any base URL.
+4. Go to `http://localhost:4000/admin/`.
+This is always from the root, so ignore any base URL.

 Benefits:

 - You do not have to login, as there are no users.
 This is simple and easy.
 - You can get up and running without code - you do not need to add any config file or HTML file specific to the admin view.
 The admin view immediately allows you to edit the files in your project easily.
 - YAML files can be edited as text or in a more structured way (though comments will be removed when you save).
 - When you save a change in admin view, the files will be updated locally and the site will rebuild.

 Limitations:

 - Note that the livereload flag will be applied automatically when starting the Jekyll server with this plugin enabled.
 - It will *prevent* rebuilding on changes on files made through the IDE and will only rebuild on changes made through admin UI.
 This can be inconvenient if you are switching between the admin view and your IDE for editing, but it not too annoying.
 And I suppose it encourages you to stick to the admin view, although some things are more appropriate or only possible in the IDE view.